top of page

 A humanoid robot stands apart in a busy art gallery — symbolising emotional disconnection and identity loss, themes often explored in private counselling in Southampton.

 Burnout, anxiety, and disconnection do not look the same for everyone.
 For some, it shows up in sleepless nights or scattered focus.
 For others, it is tension that never lifts, or emotions that feel flat and unreachable.
-It can also appear as constant pressure, irritability, or relationships that feel harder to sustain.
+It can also appear as constant pressure, irritability, or relationships and social situations that feel harder to settle into.
 Sometimes it is simply the sense of no longer feeling like yourself.

 Counselling in Southampton at The Farley offers a steady, confidential space to explore these challenges and begin making sense of what feels overwhelming.